 Fundraising Live, the event specifically designed to give fundraisers a voice on the things that really matter, will return to the ILEC Conference Centre on 7 February 2019.
-Register now to take advantage of our early-bird savings.

 Join us to celebrate Plan International’s ten-year anniversary with corporate partner Credit Suisse, learn how East Anglian Air Ambulance took their fundraising team to the next level, and access a step-by-step guide from British Heart Foundation explaining how to revolutionise your supporter engagement on a £30 budget.
 At Fundraising Live you will have ample opportunity to network with your peers during the speed networking session, interactive breakouts and with a complimentary drinks reception at the end of the day.

 In order to improve your delegate experience and guide you to the discussions most relevant to your work, each charity speaker is marked according to income size as follows, please download the PDF programme to view the key.